cfpb/design-manual/ui-toolkit/heroes.md

 <div class="content-33 content-first">

-* Full-width colored background with black text and blue links.
-Standard link styles apply.
-Text and links must be accessible on background.
+* Full-width colored background with black text and blue link or button.
+Standard link and button styles apply.
+Color contrast of text and links on background must be <a href="{{ site.baseurl }}/identity/typography.html#type-accessibility">508-accessible</a>.
 * No breadcrumb should appear in or above the hero
 * Total height: 285px
 * Top and bottom margins: 45px